janmashat/docker-drupal-brightcove/README.md

 docker-drupal-brightcove
 ==============

-Docker image for Drupal 7 with latest Brightcove module (7.x-6.x).
+This is a recipe for building a [Docker](https://www.docker.com/) container with Drupal 7 and the latest Brightcove module (7.x-6.x), including Linux (Debian 8), Apache and MySQL.
+Before building, make sure you have [Docker Engine](https://docs.docker.com/engine/installation/) installed.

 Based on: https://github.com/ricardoamaro/docker-drupal